What is it?

 What does it cost?

 The cost of the new fiber connection and network equipment will be covered by a combination of E-rate funds (a federal source) and state bond funds (via a grant from the state library), both of which you'll need to request by filling out forms.
-Your library will be responsible for paying annual and monthly fees to CEN.
+Your library will be responsible for paying annual and monthly fees to the fiber vendor.
 If you want, you can also apply for an E-rate discount on both of those fees, though you would need to be CIPA compliant and filter in order to get the discount on the monthly fees.
 If you pay your monthly costs from your own budget, you do not have to be CIPA compliant.

 What am I committing to?